kaakaww/workshop-graphql-testing/README.md

 # Workshop Cheat Sheet: Automated GraphQL Security Testing

-This workshop shows you how to get started scanning a GraphQL application with StackHawk.
-You will also learn to automate scanning on every code push to GitHub using GitHub Actions.
+This workshop shows you how to scan a GraphQL application with StackHawk.
+You also learn how to automate scanning on code push with GitHub Actions.

+You can find the slide deck for this workshop [here](https://docs.google.com/presentation/d/1OqDYWux-dAwmzfDx4DbfnnnGfIBJiwYIG88zTD5b8YM/edit?usp=sharing).

 Not attending our workshop right now?
-You can watch the [June '21 GraphQL workshop](https://www.youtube.com/watch?v=7SiYpZYDlEg) on your own schedule.
+[Watch it](https://www.youtube.com/watch?v=7SiYpZYDlEg) on your own schedule.

 ---